 This riot of textures and colors looks like five separate hats, but through the magic of knitting is really one continuous piece.
 Short-rows tilt each section at an angle to make the hat look even more jumbled together.
 The E.L.F.
 Cap is perfect for leftover yarn scraps, with each hat section using less than an ounce.

 FAQ about the E.L.F.
-Cap
+Cap and errata

 Q: Are the instructions correct for when to cable in Hat 3?